SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 1. You can now send email using the Branch-hosted Click Tracking Domain for your links.
 These should open as usual on a desktop browser, and open your app on mobile devices.

-The Branch dashboard shows the status of your email integration, for example
+The Branch dashboard shows the status of your email integration.

 ![](media/deep-links-self-serve/deep-links-branch1.png)

-Clicking the gearwheel shows (for example):
+Clicking the gearwheel shows:

 ![](media/deep-links-self-serve/deep-links-branch2.png)

-The [troubleshooting](#troubleshooting) tips below can also be used with Branch if needed.
-For example, you can check your spec files are present on your CTD, and check your tracked links are resolving through Branch to SparkPost's endpoint.
+The [troubleshooting](#troubleshooting) tips below can also be used.
+For example, you can check your spec files are present on your Click Tracking Domain, and check your tracked links are resolving through Branch to SparkPost's endpoint.

 ## <a name="troubleshooting"></a>Troubleshooting tips